-- “Does the company have outstanding labor and personnel relations?” – Strong firms show that they value their employees by fair payment.
+- “Does the company have outstanding labor and personnel relations?” – Influential firms show that they value their employees by fair payment.
 Plus, they resolve labor issues faster.

 - “Does the company have outstanding executive relations?” – Seek a company which promotes from inside and has strong leadership.

 - “Does the company have the depth to its management?” – Be cautious of “key man” situations.
 These are the case where the company is over-reliant on one man.
 Evolving firms must build their executive positions for the future.

 - “How good are the company’s cost analysis and accounting controls?” – When a firm does not have tight control over finances, its growth may slow down.
 Scuttlebutt can often disclose apparent lapses in a firm’s control.